 These are not all

 The above list is not an exhaustive one.
-There are many more interesting animals there to see that’s not in the above list.
+There are many more interesting animals in the Singapore zoo to see that’s not in the above list.
 You got to visit there to see all of them in your own eyes.

 I became exhausted, hungry, and thirsty at one stage.
 So, I chose to have some rest.
 I noticed a beautiful bench composed of timbers (it looked so natural) and sat there.
 While I was gazing around, a kid showed up with joy and start screaming pointing at me – “Daddy!
 Daddy!!
 What is it?
 It looks like us and, oh, my God, it’s grinning, too!”.
 I could pick up the sounds of some shutters.